mvysny/vaadin-on-kotlin/docs/services.md

 It is extremely easy to look up the service we need, simply by using IDE's auto-completion features: simply type in `Session.` and press `Ctrl+Space` and your IDE will list all extension properties including the `loginService`.

-This has the following advantages:
+This approach has the following advantages:

 * Different modules can attach different services to the `Session` object, thus building up a service repository.
 This way you can reuse services within different apps.
 * The IDE's auto-completion will provide the searchable list of all services.
 No IDE plugin is needed for this since the extension property is a language feature of the Kotlin programming language.
-* The type safety ensures that the service exists in compile time.
-If it doesn't, your program won't compile.
-This is superior to runtime configuration as provided by Spring, since you don't have to wait 2 minutes for your app to boot up and crash only because your misconfigured Spring annotations somewhere.
+* The type safety ensures that the service exists in compile time and is accessible.
+If it isnt't, your program won't compile.
+  This is superior to runtime configuration since the configuration errors show up much faster, at compile time.
-* No proxy classes and no runtime class enhancement magic.
-No 30+ stack traces through proxies/interceptors/DI container internals.
-Fast, simple and reliable.
+* There are no proxy classes and there is no runtime class enhancement magic; hence there are no 30+ stack traces through proxies/interceptors/DI container internals.
+Because of that, this approach is fast, simple and reliable.